wenbinlu/publist/README.md

 5. Include one or more of above files (e.g. "py_list_pub_all.tex") by adding the following line in your overall ".tex" file

    \input{py_list_pub_all}

    and the publication list will appear in the final pdf where you added this line.

+---- an example is provided by my own publication list as in "export-bibtex.bib".